-1. Each three tardies will constitute an absence from that class.
+1. Three tardies will constitute an absence from that class.

-MAKE-UP WORK
+MAKE UP WORK

-When a student is absent from class, many learning activities missed cannot be duplicated for make-up work purposes.
+When a student is absent from class, many learning activities missed can not be duplicated for make-up work purposes.
 It should not be assumed that this work reflects the same accomplishments as a student who was in attendance.
-When a student is truant, he or she will receive a zero for the periods truant and will not be allowed to make up any work missed because of truancy.